 Tuition and Financial Aid

-Lakeside School strives to promote a healthy socioeconomic balance by using a three-tiered tuition model based on the actual cost of education per child.
+Lakeside School strives to promote a healthy socioeconomic balance by using a two-tiered tuition model based on the actual cost of education per child.

 Bits and Bites